An ambush for the government over Latvian Immigration Law

 Searching for the best solution

-On the 4th of October, Ilmārs Latkovskis, a deputy in the Latvian parliment and member of the newly united Visu Latvijai!
+On the 4th of October, Ilmārs Latkovskis, a deputy in the Latvian parliament and member of the newly united Visu Latvijai!
 (All for Latvia) - Tēvzemei un brīvībai/LNNK (For the motherland and freedom/LLNK) political party, was quoted in the news as saying that the best solution for the future was to instantly end the residence permit program completely.
 And then only re-introduce it once all the problems and disagreements had been resolved.
 He also noted that pre-budget talks were the perfect time for the national party to bring up the issue.
-His thoughts were that a temporary freeze on the real estate residency program, until suitable amendments could be made to the immigration laws of Latvia at the begining of 2014, would not cause any harm, because residence permit related real estate sales had already surpassed all hopes for 2013.
+His thoughts were that a temporary freeze on the real estate residency program, until suitable amendments could be made to the immigration laws of Latvia at the beginning of 2014, would not cause any harm, because residence permit related real estate sales had already surpassed all hopes for 2013.
 A press release from the Office of Citizenship and Migration Affairs, which was widely reported on the 7th of October, Stated that if there had been a quota of 1000 residence permits per year available for the purchase of real estate, this quota would already have been full in 2013 as early as August.
 The same press release also introduced a new idea - the possibility to create a 25 000 Euro per-investor investment fund which could be set up to benefit local Latvian families.

 Immigration Law and the Budget - The discussion widens